datanav/docs/configuration.rst

      - Should contain a ``id`` of a property of the incoming entity to use for looking up the ``Jinja template`` (i.e for inlining the templates in the entities).
 It should not be used at the same time as ``subject_template`` or ``subject_template_file*``
      -
      -

-   * - ``subject_template_file``
-     - String
-     - Should refer to a text file on disk containing the ``Jinja template`` to use for constructing the message subject from the incoming entity.
-It is mutually exclusive with the other ways of specifying a body template.
-     -
-     -

-   * - ``subject_template_file_property``
-     - String
-     - The ``id`` of a property in the incoming entity to use for looking up the file name of the ``Jinja template`` on disk (i.e. inlining the subject template filename in the entity).
-As with the other subject template options, it is mutually exclusive in use.
-     -
-     -